Microsoft 365

 In July 2017, Microsoft introduced a second brand of subscription services for the enterprise market known as Microsoft 365, combining Office 365 with Windows 10 Enterprise volume licenses and other cloud-based security and device management products.
-On April 21, 2020, Office 365 was rebranded as Microsoft 365, to emphasize the services current inclusion of products and services beyond the core Microsoft Office software family (including cloud-based productivity tools and artificial intelligence features).
+On April 21, 2020, Office 365 was changing its name to Microsoft 365 to emphasize the service's current inclusion of products and services beyond the core Microsoft Office software family (including cloud-based productivity tools and artificial intelligence features).
 Most products that were called Office 365 were renamed as Microsoft 365 on the same day.

 In October 2022, Microsoft announced that it would discontinue the "Microsoft Office" brand by January 2023, with most of its products and online productivity services being marketed primarily under the "Microsoft 365" brand.
+However, Microsoft continues to sell perpetually-licensed office suites under the "Microsoft Office" brand.

+As of April 2025, the Microsoft 365 app is now called Microsoft 365 Copilot.